JamieJ12/Team-23/README.md

           corresponding to the date and number of tweets, respectively.

-          The functiion returns the number of tweets per day.
+          The function returns the number of tweets per day.